MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/list-of-traits.md

 **Description**

-Marks the attribute that is one of the values in a map and its ordinal
+Marks the attribute that is one of the values in a map and its ordinal.

 **Inheritance**